eanbit-rt/DataCuration/README.md

 ### Learning Outcomes
 - Be able to outline the FAIR principles and how they can be applied
-- be able to highlight and apply the FAIR principles in genomics --- or any of their research
+- be able to highlight and utilize the FAIR principles in genomics --- or any of their research
 - Know the various tools that can be used to develop a data management plan
 - Be prepared to apply open science principles but protect their data: Be as open as possible and closed as necessary

 ## 3. Metadata standards for genomic data and uploading to Genbank/ ENA
-The main objective for this is to understand how to collect the right metadata, and make use iof known and established standards.
+The main objective for this is to understand how to collect the right metadata and make use of known and established standards.
 - [Some standards](https://gensc.org/mixs/mixs-compliance-and-implementation/)
 - [SRA Metadata and Submission Overview](https://www.ncbi.nlm.nih.gov/sra/docs/submitmeta/)
--
+- Minimum information by GSC paper: https://www.nature.com/articles/nbt.1823.pdf
+- The [Checklist availabe at ENA](https://www.ebi.ac.uk/ena/submit/mixs-checklists) for Minimum information is alsos useful For completeness we could include [Project planning for Genomics](https://datacarpentry.org/organization-genomics/), we could then use the data and resources from DC Genomics for part of the course.